shader-slang/slang/docs/cpu-target.md

 Would wrap all the Slang prelude types in the namespace `CPPPrelude`, such that say a `StructuredBuffer<int32_t>` could be specified in C++ source code as `CPPPrelude::StructuredBuffer<int32_t>`.

-The code that sets up the prelude for the test infrastucture and command line usage can be found in ```TestToolUtil::setSessionDefaultPrelude```.
+The code that sets up the prelude for the test infrastructure and command line usage can be found in ```TestToolUtil::setSessionDefaultPrelude```.
 Essentially this determines what the absolute path is to `slang-cpp-prelude.h` is and then just makes the prelude `#include "the absolute path"`.

 The *default* prelude is set to the contents of the files for C++ held in the prelude directory and is held within the Slang shared library.
 It is therefore typically not necessary to distribute Slang with prelude files.